Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 You can throw rotten tomatoes at me, but I consider the Montreal métro to be the most beautiful subway system in North America if not the entire world.
 At least, many experts agree that the amount of art in the Montreal métro is on par with the subway systems in Paris, Moscow and Stockholm.

-As you guessed by now, the Montreal métro is not mere a way to get from point A to point B. It's a source of pride, too.
-The collection of artwork is deeply embedded with Quebec's history and culture.
-Each station is uniquely designed by a different artist that brings a variety of styles and elements.
+As you guessed by now, the Montreal métro is not merely a way to get from point A to point B. It's a source of pride, too.
+The collection of artwork is deeply embedded in Quebec's history and culture.
+Each station is uniquely designed by a different artist who brings a variety of styles and elements.
 Claude Robillard, the ex-city urban planner, even established an official policy to manage an architectural design in the métro!

 Montreal definitely borrowed lots of ideas from its elder brother, Paris.
 It even (literally) took one of the famous Parisian Art Nouveau porticos and assembled it at the Square Victoria station.
 If you've been to Paris, you can instantly recognize its delicate green cast iron curves, orange lamps and a sign that says "Metropolitain".

-But the Parisian Art Nouveau is just a tip of an iceberg.
-Each station is a masterpiece and the entire métro system is a giant art exhibitFrom heavy concrete walls in the 1960s and 1970s to round shapes and pop-art in the 1980s to an extensive use of colour and stained glass in the 2000s.
+But the Parisian Art Nouveau is just the tip of the iceberg.
+Each station is a masterpiece and the entire métro system is a giant art exhibitFrom heavy concrete walls in the 1960s and 1970s to round shapes and pop art in the 1980s to an extensive use of colour and stained glass in the 2000s.

 I can easily add a few dozen pictures from different stations, but let me show you my favourite ones.
 McGill.